I-Halder/I-Halder.github.io/_pages/about.md

   - /about.html
 ---

-Indranil Halder currently holds an associate researcher position at the Center for the Fundamental Laws of Nature, Harvard University.
-Earlier, he was the Quantum Initiative Fellow at Harvard University.
-He is also affiliated with UC Davis's Center for Quantum Mathematics and Physics.
+Indranil Halder currently holds an associate researcher position at Harvard University.
+Earlier, he was the Quantum Initiative Fellow at the Center for the Fundamental Laws of Nature.
+He is also affiliated with the Center for Quantum Mathematics and Physics at the University of California, Davis.

 # Research Interest
-His central research interest lies in theoretical mathematical physics and machine learning.
+His central research interest lies in theoretical mathematical physics.

 He worked extensively on theoretical developments of topological quantum computation, more precisely on Chern-Simons gauge theory coupled to matter.
 He discovered a condensed phase and pointed out an exact non-commutative structure in these theories in the presence of a background magnetic field.